ushmz/caat/README.md

 ## Development

-Edit `background.js` and run build command to update the extension (`build:chrome` for chrome extension, `build:firefox` for firefox add-on).
+Edit `background.js` and run build command to update the extension (`build:chromium` for chrome extension, `build:firefox` for firefox add-on).